Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves: first study

 \begin{proof} Write $V_1=fP_1+gP_2, V_2=\bar fP_1+\bar gP_2$ and substitute into equations \eqref{eq:onUV}, using $[P_1,P_2]=c$, to obtain $f+\bar g=0, g=-\bar f=1/c$.
 That $f$ is odd follows from the central symmetry of the parallelogram. \end{proof} Thus one has a functional parameter $f$ to play with.
 The boundary conditions \be P_1(0)=(1,0), \ P_1\left(\frac{\pi}{2}\right)=P_2(0)=(0,c), \ P_2\left(\frac{\pi}{2}\right)=-P_1(0)=(-1,0) \ee impose a finite-dimensional restriction on the function $f$.
 As a result, we obtain a functional space of self-B\"acklund curves of period two.

 For example, if $f$ is identically zero and $c=1$, then $P_1''= P_2'=- P_1$, and the curve is a centroaffine ellipse.
 See Figure \ref{fig:period2} for a non-trivial example.
-In Example \ref{example:weg} below (Figure \ref{fig:deform}) we construct explicitly many analytic examples.
+In Example \ref{example:weg} below (Figure \ref{fig:deform}) we construct explicitly many analytic curves.

 \begin{remark} {\rm The space of origin-centered parallelograms of a fixed area is identified with $\SLt$.
 If $P=(p_1,p_2), Q=(q_1,q_2)$, then the first equation \eqref{eq:onUV}, $[P,U]=[Q,V]$, means that the curve under consideration is tangent to the kernel of the 1-form $p_1dp_2-p_2dp_1+q_2dq_1-q_1dq_2$.
 This form defines a contact structure on $\SLt$, and the curve is Legendrian. } \end{remark}